bluerobotics/bluerobotics.github.io/wte/all-series.md

 Use plastic tools, NOT steel or other hard tools, to remove the O-rings from the aluminum sealing flange.
 Hard tools can create scrapes that will compromise sealing ability.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Most threadlockers are not chemically compatible with with polycarbonate, and will damage the dome flange if used excessively on the screws.
-Refer to the documentation and chemical compatibilty notes of your threadlocker of choice for more information.
+Refer to the documentation and chemical compatibility notes of your threadlocker of choice for more information.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Only clean the dome and acrylic tubes with acrylic specific cleaner or plain water.
-Solvents, alchohol and other cleaners will craze and damage the material.
+Solvents, alcohol and other cleaners will craze and damage the material.

 # Specifications: (2" Series)